Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 - `--exclude <app> ...`, specifying the applications not to include in the benchmark, separated by a whitespace, defaulting to `false` only.

+To get a quick run of this experiment just for `base32`, you may use the following command assuming you have a 16-core/32GB-memory machine:

+    /icse23/icse23-artifact-evaluation/table5/compilation_test.py --make-cores 8 run --repeat-num 1 --exclude ???

-The number reported in the paper uses 96 cores in this step, and testing each application for one iteration takes roughly around 200 seconds, where there are 15 applications available for testing.
+The numbers reported in the paper uses 96 cores in this step, and testing each application for one iteration takes roughly around 200 seconds, where there are 15 applications available for testing.
 By the end of the benchmark, a LaTeX table will be printed on screen, containing